 The iconic northern California city of San Francisco has plenty of outdoor destinations to hit up, but it's also home to some amazing museums that are highly worthy of your attention.
 Whether you want to take in some culture during a rainy afternoon or you simply want to elevate your Instagram feed (no judgment, whatever gets you to a museum), here are the 9 best museums to visit in San Francisco.

 The de Young Museum in Golden Gate Park boasts more than 27,000 pieces of art, including contemporary, American, African, and oceanic collections.
-The state-of-the-art facility intersects architecture, natural landscape, and art for an unparalleled artistic experience.
+The state-of-the-art facility intersects architecture, natural landscape, and visual art for an unparalleled artistic experience.

 50 Hagiwara Tea Garden Drive, San Francisco

-This incredibly cool independently owned museum houses more than 300 antique carnival games and arcades in their original working order.
+This incredibly cool, independently owned museum houses more than 300 antique carnival games and arcades in their original working order.
 There are terrifying clown dolls, macabre execution games, antique slot machines, and a whole lot more.
 We guarantee you won't want to leave for hours.

 Pier 45 Fisherman's Wharf at the foot of Taylor Street, San Francisco

-900 Beach St., San Francisco
+900 Beach Street, San Francisco

-151 Third St., San Francisco
+151 Third Street, San Francisco

 Pier 15, Embarcadero at Green Street, San Francisco

 What's better than a great museum experience?
 A great museum experience with a craft cocktail program.
 The Interval at Long Now is equal parts bar, café, and museum.
 It features a handsome library full of the books you'd need if you were to start a new civilization, old mechanical prototypes and artifacts, and a custom cocktail menu featuring classic cocktails and unique regional beverages.
 In short, it's a weird, wonderful place full of curiosities best paired with alcohol.